kubalobo/kubalobo/README.md

 ### Hi there 👋

+I'm currently working mostly on my PhD. \
+It's about the Simulator of Indoor Navigation.
+Created in Unreal Engine and based on 3D DigitalTwin models of Warsaw University of Technology.
+The goal is to make a platform for testing indoor navigation technologies.

 <!--
 **kubalobo/kubalobo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.